 Preparation Makes Perfect

-Beyond training your dog to be well behaved, there is little training necessary to get a dog ready to be collected from.
+Beyond teaching your dog to be well behaved, there is little training necessary to get a dog ready to be collected from.
 Hathaway recommends getting your dogs comfortable with the physical handling of his prepuce to reduce the chances of his being surprised.
 This can be done as part of your regular grooming and husbandry routine.
 Because collection is done using manual stimulation, there is not much need to get him used to other equipment.

 It’s also important to allow potential stud dogs to practice mating behavior.
 “Dogs that may become studs should be allowed to hump and should not be corrected for it, or they can become conflicted about the behavior,” Hathaway says.
 Allowing a dog to practice masturbation on a favored object or toy is a good idea.
 Later the same toy can be used as a signal to the dog to be prepared for you to collect.